rockymoto517/BerserkerBlocker/readme.md

 - Allows you to disable them if you only have berserker, all the time, or never
 - Auto-updating
 - Support for individual profiles
+- Allows you to test certain berserker breakpoints in Proving Grounds exclusively

 #### Todo list
 ###### Priority has a star
-- Add a berserker % tester (only working on proving grounds/enemy spawner 1-2)